The revolutionary aspect of Bitcoin

 Bitcoin is not a revolution in the world of currencies in the sense that almost all have a large digital-only component to them.
 The Canadian dollar, for example, exists almost exclusively as a series of digital debit and credit entries in the private banking system’s balance sheets, and offset by that of the Bank of Canada.
 What is unique about Bitcoin is its decentralized nature and private creation.

-The shift into alternatives to state provided goods and services is already apparent in many facets of the economy – health care, defence, ( list more examples.).
+The shift into alternatives to state provided goods and services is already apparent in many facets of the economy – health care, defence.
 Bitcoin represents a recognition amongst a growing minority of the global economy that the current system is more broadly broken.

 Indeed, money is the most systemically important asset.
 It is the common denominator that links all transactions together.
 Manipulations to it have broad-reaching and severe consequences.
 Many of these consequences are apparent in the global crisis, which has been sparked by a lack of faith in money, government debt and the financial system at large.
 Bitcoin is an attempt to rectify this.